-Oral and Paper Examinations.
-Credits will be awarded to those students who score 60 or more.
+Grades will be evaluated based on attendance, reports, oral exam and/or final examination.Credits will be awarded to those students who score 60 or more.
 Grades are as follows: S:100 - 90, A:89 - 80, B:79 - 70, C:69 - 60, F:59 - 0.

-Professors and teaching assistants will answer the questions.
+Professors and teaching assistants will answer your questions.

-Chemistry/Biotechnology Laboratory(5.5credits)(化学・生物工学実験)
+Chemistr y/Biotechnolog 37 / Laborator y ( 5.5credits ) ( (化学・生物工学実験) )

 Course Type Specialized Courses

 Class Format Experiment

 Course Name Chemistry

 Starts 1 4 Autumn Semester

 Elective/Compulsory Compulsory

 Lecturer Faculty of Chemistry

 The purpose of the course is to (1) understand the concepts underlying experiments in the fields of inorganic chemistry, physical chemistry, organic chemistry, and analytical chemistry.
-(2) learn the safe procedures of handling laboratory equipment, (3) become accustomed to handling of compounds, (4) study basic theories, instrumentations, and procedures of various instrumental analyses, (5) develop ability to discuss the results obtained, and (6) practice how to write reports.
+(2) learn the safe procedures of handling laboratory equipment, (3) become accustomed to handling of compounds, (4) study basic theories, instrumentations , and procedures of various instrumental analyses, (5) develop ability to discuss the results obtained, and (6) practice how to write reports.
 Laboratory work will be carried out in collaboration with Japanese students.